-The father of the modern Olympic movement, Baron Pierre de Coubertin, defined Olympism to include ”adhering to an ideal of a higher life, to strive for perfection.”
-It is an honorable goal, but in today’s ultra-competitive world the ”higher life” ideal seems more quaint and less important than when the Baron first enunciated it in the late-19th century.
-These days, the NFL Oakland Raider founder Al Davis’s motto, “Just win, baby” has moved to the top step of the podium.
+The father of the modern Olympic movement, Baron Pierre de Coubertin, defined Olympism to include “adhering to an ideal of a higher life, to strive for perfection.”
+An honorable goal, but in today’s commercial world the “higher life” ideal seems more quaint and less important.
+For quite some time the credo of the NFL Oakland Raider founder Al Davis, “Just win, baby”, has moved to the top step of the podium.
 Yet in the last few days we have seen two young perfection strivers embody de Coubertin’s Olympism ideal quite movingly.

 First, Jamaica’s supreme sprint perfectionist Usain Bolt halted a post-race TV interview following the defense of his 100-meter title to acknowledge the U.S. national anthem being played for Sanya Richards-Ross’s 400-meter gold medal presentation across the stadium.
 It would have been fully understandable for the foremost Olympian in London to continue his interview.
 After all, it wasn’t his national anthem.
 But in a totally natural expression of respect, Bolt halted the TV presenter in mid-question to turn in silence and in doing so ascended to a higher station than even his unparalleled athleticism had taken him.

 Next came Grenada’s 19 year-old 400-meter star Karani James, elevating both himself and his double-amputee competitor Oscar Pistorius of South Africa by exchanging Olympic bibs after Pistorius was eliminated in their semi-final race.
 Like Bolt, the young James – who went on to win the gold the next day – saw past the glitter of gold, and instead embraced a model of courage and dedication that he, too, strove to achieve.